 I hate being a character.
 I think that if I gathered up every text message I’ve ever sent out and put them through the same machine Childish Gambino used to find his own name, then I could finally be a writer.
 Continue reading Body, a short story.

+EDIT 09/16/18: There’s a better version of this story.
+Click here to read it.
 Dear you, Some of this is real, some of it’s made-up, but the essence of it is my right-now truth.
-Claire said that finding the meaning to love is basically the missing link to world peace and eternal tranquility, so I can’t go as far as to say that’s what’s happened here.
-But I remember Camille Paglia (who in most contexts is batshit crazy, but I can … Continue reading The Cocteau Twins always make me sad.
+Claire said that finding the meaning to love is basically the missing link to world peace and eternal tranquility, so I can’t go as far as to say that’s what’s happened here. … Continue reading The Cocteau Twins always make me sad.
 On finding boys to love.

 For everyone who’s asked about my time in DC, it took a while (a very long while), but I thought I’d wait for the immediate theatrics and media frenzy of the Women’s March to settle down, to actually think about its significance to me, before sharing with everyone else.
 It’s kind of scary that this post is still glaringly relevant, almost three months after the march, but I’ve … Continue reading A video/blog about Women’s March, 24 Hours in DC and some thoughts on identity as a non-activist.